Market Position Statement Purpose

 Block Contracts

 Guaranteeing a certain volume of business with a service provider over a set period of time, to an agreed written specification, typically at a fixed price.
 The significant feature of a block contract is that payment is made for the guaranteed contracted volume irrespective of how much of the service has been used.
-This type of commissioning is used for our extra care housing and some supported living services.
+This type of commissioning is used for our extra care housing services.

 Approved Providers List